MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-business/mdb-overview.md

 ## Centralized management and reporting

 Microsoft Defender for business enables you to manage your company’s security settings efficiently and effectively.
-The Microsoft 365 Defender portal provides you with up-to-date reports and a simplified setup experience.
-You can also control who in your company accesses the Microsoft 365 Defender portal with role-based access control.
+The Microsoft 365 Defender portal provides you with [up-to-date reports](#reporting) and a [simplified setup experience](#simplified-setup-experience).
+You can also control who in your company accesses the Microsoft 365 Defender portal with [role-based access control](#role-based-access-control).
+The next few sections provide more details about your centralized management and reporting features in Microsoft Defender for business.

 ### Reporting